JanaRasras/Learning-cpp/README.md

 exits the switch structure.
 - If certain conditions are not met in a program, the program can be terminated using the assert function.
+- conditinal operator: (?:) exp1? exp2:exp3. if exp1 evaluates to true, the result is exp2, otherwise, the result is exp3.